tomyitav/graphql-server-typed/readme.md

 Instructions about running the container are available [here](https://hub.docker.com/r/tomyitav/graphql-server-typed/)

+## Run server as AWS lambda

+See the following [project](https://github.com/tomyitav/apollo-typed-lambda) for setting up aws lambda integration

 ## Connect to the server from client app

 See the following [example](https://github.com/tomyitav/apollo-angular-client-starter) on how to connect to the server using apollo-angular.